-The new industrial road will carry less than 1,000 vehicle movements per day.
+Both new roads will carry less than 1,000 vehicle movements per day.

 The IDM provides the following recommended road dimensions for industrial streets, regardless of the traffic volume:

 - 12.5m carriageway,

 - 25m road reservation,

 - 6m verge width,

 - footpath both sides,

 - 15m radius court bowl (carriageway), and

 - verge widths can be reduced to 3m where the length of the street is less than 100m or where access gates are set back from the property boundary by 3m.